igrek8/dynamic-inputs/README.md

 - Supports other script languages (bash, python, nodejs etc.)
 - Supports memoization of the parameter using `var` parameter in `args` and `dynamic-inputs.read` command
 - Supports remap options to values by using `unwrap`
+- Supports params serializations via `serializer` option with the following value: `json` or `plain` (will pass multiple selections with a space delimiter)

 ## Commands